 Rex Alford Rex is Vice President and co-founder of FAB.
 He is a natural resource management professional with 40 years experience in Wildland Fire, with additional experience in community based planning, communications, public and media relations, budget, planning, and operations.

-Robin Davis Robin is a Director and Chair of the Deer Creek Valley Ranchos Firewise Committee.
+Robin Davis Robin is Secretary/Treasurer and a Director and Chair of the Deer Creek Valley Ranchos Firewise Committee.

 Jack Roberts Jack is a Director.
 He is the Burland Homeowners Association Vice President and Firewise Co-coordinator.
 He is retired from the National Park Service where he had 10 park assignments (some twice).
 He and his family lived and worked in Yosemite, Sequoia, Kings Canyon, Assateague Island, Bryce Canyon, Yellowstone and Glacier.
 He completed his career with an assignment at National Park Headquarters in Washington, DC.
 His responsibilities included Facility and Resources Management.
 In his spare time he volunteers at Staunton State park, assisting with the Track Chair, Weed Warriors, Trails, and Hazard Tree programs.